 My time in the wilderness coincided with Westminster’s sea change of attitude to the unemployed.
 One day we were people made unemployed by the decisions of others, citizens receiving state aid from funds we had paid for in our taxes.
 Overnight we became a burden on the state, malingering work shy.

-As I stood looking for the booth the official spotted me, checked his watched, and bellowed across the space between us, “You’re late!
+As I stood looking for the booth I should sit at the official in it spotted me, checked his watched, and bellowed across the space between us, “You’re late!
 What’s your excuse?!”

 By a combination of theatrical speech training in voice projection and an inbred Sicilian reaction to indignities, I roared back, “Lower your voice!
-I have my pride!”
+I am not a child!”

-The official looked startled, shuffled the papers on his desk, face scarlet with embarrassment, locally known as ‘a big riddy’ or a ‘beamer,’ and asked me politely to take a seat.
+The official was startled, shuffled the papers on his desk nervously, face scarlet with embarrassment, locally known as ‘a big riddy’ or a ‘beamer,’ and asked me politely to take a seat.
 Then, as if to apologise, he looked up from his notes.

 A few weeks later I stopped signing on.
 It was too painful.
 I have my pride.
 We all have.

 I decided those living on the streets could do with the money more than me.
 My health was good, constitution strong.
-In any event, a friend offered a room till times got better.
+In any event, a friend offered a room till times improved.

 Labour betrayed the poor and the unemployed